underdoggum/seir_penguin_project_2/readme.md

  - Day:
     - day number ("Day 1", "Day 2", ad infinitum)
     - workout type ("Workout A", "Workout B", or "Workout C")
+    - Exercises (an array of exercises from the Exercise Schema below)
  - Exercise (a child of the current Day's "workout type"):
     - name of exercise
     - weight number